bishtamit-zz/django-searchable-encrypted-fields/README.md

 **Why another encrypted field package?**

 1. We use AES-256 encryption with GCM mode (via the Pycryptodome library).
+2. Encryption keys never leave the app.
-2. It is easy to generate appropriate encryption keys with `secrets.token_hex(32)` from the standard library.
+3. It is easy to generate appropriate encryption keys with `secrets.token_hex(32)` from the standard library.
-3. You can make 'exact' search lookups when also using the SearchField.
+4. You can make 'exact' search lookups when also using the SearchField.

 ## Install & Setup
 ```shell